 Recovery is a beautiful journey.
 It’s one of the most loving things you’ll ever do for yourself.
 When you’re new in sobriety, trying to blend your old life with the new can sometimes be a difficult balancing act.
 Changing people, places and things is necessary during the initial phase of recovery or when you’re feeling emotionally overwhelmed by life’s challenges.
 These things can subtly become triggers that lead to a relapse.

 Change is never easy—it’s a day-by-day process.
 However, recovery brings change for the better, especially in the following three areas.

 Bars, clubs and concerts are slippery places when you’re new, especially if they played a big part during your past addiction.
 That’s not to say you can't go to these places ever again.
 But when you’re new in recovery or not in a good place emotionally, you have no business being there.
 For less rowdy events such as gatherings or weddings, make sure to bring a sober friend.
 If you’re not sure about an event, you should run it by your sponsor or someone else with sober living experience.
 Frequenting slippery places will only leave you feeling like an outsider as you watch other people drink.
 It's a silent form of torture and a setup for relapse.

 There's a saying in the rooms of recovery: “If you go to the barbershop enough times, eventually, you’re going to get a cut.”

 It’s amazing how the simplest thing can become connected to drinking or using.
 Perhaps you drank while listening to music for hours on end.
 Or maybe there’s a certain movie you watched while under the influence.
-These are great and normal things to do but, unfortunately, they are now distorted by the disease of addiction and cannot be done the same way.
+These are common things to do but, unfortunately, they are now distorted by addiction and cannot be done the same way.